in-async/AdColony-Android-SDK-wiki-ja/API-Details.md

   * The String identifier to use.

 **Discussion**
 The custom ID String is passed through as “&custom_id=...” and can be used at your discretion.
+Must be called before AdColony.configure().

 ---
 ####getDeviceID()####